Use of data from this server

 4.1.
 This Licence is free of charge, worldwide, non-exclusive, royalty free and perpetual.

 4.2.
-Access to Copernicus Products is given for the purpose of the following use in so far as it is lawful: reproduction; distribution; communication to the public; adaptation, modification and combination with other data and information; or any combination of the foregoing.
+Access to Copernicus Products is given for any purpose in so far as it is lawful, whereas use may include, but is not limited to: reproduction; distribution; communication to the public; adaptation, modification and combination with other data and information; or any combination of the foregoing.

 5.1.
 All users of Copernicus Products must provide clear and visible attribution to the Copernicus programme.
 The Licensee will communicate to the public the source of the Copernicus Products by crediting the Copernicus Climate Change and Atmosphere Monitoring Services: